For Experienced Entrepreneurs

 Always more structured than expected.

-Patricia, grief coach, 22 years of practice:
+Patricia, grief practice, 22 years:

 “By a few paragraphs, the structural gap was named.

-Not my gap — the architectural gap between what my clients experience and what the market sees.
+Not my gap, the architectural gap between what my clients experience and what the market sees.

 For the first time in 22 years, I could see the difference between the work I do in a room and the language I use outside it.